nextflow-io/training/docs/hello_nextflow/05_hello_channels.md

 ## 1. Modify the per-sample variant calling step to produce a GVCF

-We'll start from `hello-channels.nf`, which is a copy of the workflow that results from Part 2 of this training series.
+The good news is that we don't need to start all over, since we already wrote a workflow that does some of this work in Part 3.
-However, that pipeline produces VCF files, whereas now we want GVCF files in order to do the joint genotyping, so we need to switch on the GVCF variant calling mode and update the output file extension.
+However, that pipeline produces VCF files, whereas now we want GVCF files in order to do the joint genotyping.
+So we need to start by switching on the GVCF variant calling mode and updating the output file extension.

+!!! note

+    For convenience, we are going to work with a fresh copy of the GATK workflow as it stands at the end of Part 3, but under a different name: `hello-channels.nf`.

 ### 1.1.
 Tell HaplotypeCaller to emit a GVCF and update the output file path

+Let's open the `hello-channels.nf` file in the code editor.
+It should look very familiar, but feel free to run it if you want to satisfy yourself that it runs as expected.

+We are going to start by making two changes:

-Add the `-ERC GVCF` parameter to the GATK HaplotypeCaller command and update the output file path to use the corresponding `.g.vcf` extension, as per GATK convention.
+-   Add the `-ERC GVCF` parameter to the GATK HaplotypeCaller command;
+-   Update the output file path to use the corresponding `.g.vcf` extension, as per GATK convention.

 _Before:_